WITH APOLOGIES TO WASHINGTON IRVING &

 HARBOR BEACH, MICHIGAN

-REMEMBERING THE MCCOYS OF MINDEN CITY (1975)
+REMEMBERING THE MINDEN CITY MCCOYS

 MCCOY SIBLINGS NOT IN THE PHOTO: TOM MCCOY, HELEN BENNETT, MARY SWIGERT STILL LIVING: LORAINE MCCOY (top row, second from the left)